On this page

 - Possible former addresses

-Public records help because they add context.
-They can connect a person to a location, a case trail, a booking event, or an obituary-style reference that helps confirm who you are actually looking at.
+Public records help because they add independent context.
+They can connect a person to a location, a case trail, a property record, or a court filing that helps confirm who you are actually looking at.
+Each confirming signal from a separate source strengthens the overall identity picture.

 |---|---|